 There are lots of options to choose from, like differing fabrics and technical materials, or natural fibres versus synthetic ones.
 Some cycling base layers are designed for specific weather conditions, so sleeve-length, cut, and thickness will also have a part to play.

-When it comes to women-specific cycling base layers, the fabrics and technologies are much the same as men’s and unisex options.
+When it comes to women's cycling base layers, the fabrics and technologies are much the same as men’s and unisex options.
 The key is in the cut.
 To do its job properly a base layer must comfortably hug your figure and sit flush against your skin, so you need a women-specific base layer for the ultimate comfort and fit.

 To make the decision easier, we’ve rounded up a list of the best women’s cycling base layers on the market, for a variety of budgets.